 So, keep an eye on your debt-to-income ratio.
 Only have a sustainable amount of debts—one that you know you can eventually pay back.

 Also, before taking on new debt, develop a debt repayment strategy.
+Make sure to pay all bills and credit card balances by the due date to avoid late fees and maintain a positive credit history.
 Consider how you’ll use your debt to generate enough returns in your business to pay itself off.

 Align your debt repayment with your cash flow forecasts to ensure you’ll meet your financial obligations.